DHTMLX/docs-todolist/docs/guides/configuration.md

 ~~~

 The property allows you to define which controls should be shown or hidden.
 Besides, you can enumerate the controls in the **items** array in the order you want to show them in the toolbar.

+## Mode of hiding completed tasks

+Read the details on how to hide completed tasks from To Do List in the [related section](guides/hide_completed.md).

 ## Read-only mode